What is Vagahau Niue about?

 - explore and reflect on the many ways language, culture, and thinking influence each other

-- compare their own language(s), culture(s), and ways of thinking to those of Vagahau Niue language and culture and critically reflect on their assumptions and identities in a way that fosters intercultural competence and global citizenship.
+- critically reflect on their assumptions and identities in a way that fosters intercultural competence and global citizenship.

 Using language, symbols, and texts

-- develop increased proficiency in using language, symbols, and texts effectively to communicate information, opinions, and ideas, not just in the additional language they are learning, but also in their own language(s)
+- develop increased proficiency in using language, symbols, and texts effectively to communicate information, ideas, and opinions, not just in the additional language they are learning but also in their own language(s)

-- recognise how choices of language, symbols, or text work together and affect people’s understanding of and responses to communications and how they work together in different languages
+- recognise how choices of language, symbols, or text work together and affect people’s understanding of, and responses to, communications and how they work together in different languages

-- think about the type of language which is appropriate to use in a range of contexts and formats and for different purposes and audiences
+- think about the type of language that is appropriate to use in a range of contexts and formats and for different purposes and audiences

 - expand their ability to express themselves in increasingly independent and imaginative ways and improvise and adapt in a range of communicative situations.